rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 ###  Edit Product

-1. Must only be accessible for loged in superusers.
+1. Must only be accessible for logged in superusers.
 2. Must contain the title "Product Administration"
 3. Underline graphic must display under title.
-4. Must display the subheading "Edit Product"
+4. Must display the sub-heading "Edit Product"
-5. Must contain a prefilled form with the information, room (dropdown), sku, name, description, price, delivery cost, depth, height, width, image url and current image.
+5. Must contain a pre-filled form with the information, room (dropdown), sku, name, description, price, delivery cost, depth, height, width, image url and current image.
 6. "Cancel" should direct to products page.
-7. Check functionality by making changes to all fields and selecting "update product".
+7. Check functionality by making changes to all fields and selecting "Update product".
 This should then direct to the updated product detail page.
 Check on products pages that the information has updated also.

 <details>